infinyon/labs-projects/README.md

 The InfinyOn team is committed to working with the community and turning the most popular `labs` projects into `certified` modules.
 Certified modules are integrated into the InfinyOn CI/CD pipeline and are safe for production workloads.

-[Vote Here] for the project you want to promoted to `certified`, and we'll prioritize accordingly.
+[Vote Here] if you want you want a project to be promoted to `certified`, and we'll prioritize accordingly.

 ## Data Pipelines